intro-sde/item-search/README.md

 # Item search service
-RESTful service for searching items in database.
+RESTful service for searching items based on keywords in database.

-TODO: Change from direct Recombee access to connect with database service.

-localhost:5900/search?filter="itemId=001i"&count=1
+The following method for the http://{base_url}/search endpoint is available in this service:
+- @GET | [keyword] | Returns list of items that contains the given keyword.

+TODO:
+update SearchItems.java with restaurant columns

+Reference:
+Recombee API (version 1.6.0), Available at: https://docs.recombee.com/api.html.